 Doing Business in Singapore

-Singapore has an impressive rank of second out of 190 countries in the World Bank's Ease of Doing Business Survey for 2017, coming first for protecting minority investors, and second for enforcing contracts.
-Its lowest ranking is for trading across borders, at 41st.
+Singapore has an impressive rank of second out of 190 countries in the World Bank's Ease of Doing Business Survey for 2018, coming second for enforcing contracts and fourth for protecting minority investors.
+Its lowest ranking is for trading across borders, at 42nd.